mindovermiles262/curriculum/python/python_basics/lesson_flow_control.md

 ### Learning Outcomes

-By the end of this section, you should be able to do the following:
+By the end of this section, you will:

 * Know the various boolean operators
-* Understand how
+* Understand how to conditionally control your program
+* Be able to use loops

 ### Introduction